trent-gill/portfolio/README.md

 </ol>
 Once you have completed those, add the links to your Pinterest boards in your previous Communications Strategy post that you wrote or simply create a new post.

-### 9. Begin your design: Setup your InDesign document.
+### 9. Begin your design: Setup your InDesign document

 <a href="http://prpubs.us/wp-content/uploads/2014/11/Screen-Shot-2015-01-06-at-10.11.19-PM.png"><img src="http://prpubs.us/wp-content/uploads/2014/11/Screen-Shot-2015-01-06-at-10.11.19-PM.png"/></a>